-Q: Can the government or my employer force me or other healthcare workers to take the vaccine?
-What about my patients-will they be forced to take it?

-A: No, it is not mandatory for healthcare workers or patients to take the vaccine.
+- Q: Can the government or my employer force me or other healthcare workers to take the vaccine?
+What about my patients-will they be forced to take it? - A: No, it is not mandatory for healthcare workers or patients to take the vaccine.
 However, healthcare workers are encouraged to take it given their frequent contact with COVID-19 patients, as well as to protect loved ones and neighbors.
 While healthcare workers will be given the first opportunity to take it due to their work, the general population will be eligible to take it soon after.
-Mass vaccination is the best way to stop the spread of COVID-19, save lives and begin to resume normalcy once again.

-Q: Will those who are vaccinated be assigned to work with patients with COVID-19 more frequently?

-A: No, the immunization status of a healthcare worker will not affect his/her work assignment.

-Q: Will certain healthcare workers be able to take the vaccine earlier than others?
-How do we know when we are eligible?

-A: Your employer will notify you when you are eligible to take the vaccine.
-Since there is no centralized registry of all healthcare workers, employers will handle the administering of the vaccines in this Phase 1-A.

-Q: Is the vaccine free?
-Will my insurance cover it?

-A: You will not have to pay for the vaccine.
-The vaccine itself is free for all Americans (CARES Act 2020), and the 1199SEIU Benefit Funds will cover the administration costs.

-Q: Will I have a chance to the take the vaccine later if I decline the first opportunity?

-A: We don't have all the details yet on how many doses will be available in the initial distribution.
+Mass vaccination is the best way to stop the spread of COVID-19, save lives and begin to resume normalcy once again. - Q: Will those who are vaccinated be assigned to work with patients with COVID-19 more frequently? - A: No, the immunization status of a healthcare worker will not affect his/her work assignment. - Q: Will certain healthcare workers be able to take the vaccine earlier than others?
+How do we know when we are eligible? - A: Your employer will notify you when you are eligible to take the vaccine.
+Since there is no centralized registry of all healthcare workers, employers will handle the administering of the vaccines in this Phase 1-A. - Q: Does my health insurance cover the cost of getting vaccinated? - A: Yes.
+The vaccines are provided free of charge, and the Benefit Fund will cover the costs associated with getting the shot.
+If you are offered the vaccine at your workplace and are asked to complete a consent form, share your health coverage information or present your health insurance card, it is fine to do so.
+Your insurance will cover the costs of administering the vaccination to you. - Q: I work in a nursing home: Do I have to show my Health Benefits ID card in order to get a vaccine?

+©RONAVIRUS Covid-19 - A: If a representative from a participating pharmacy administers your vaccine at your worksite, you may need to complete a consent form, which includes a section consent your health coverage.
+It is okay to present your card and share your information.
+You will not be responsible for any out-of-pocket costs.
+The vaccines are provided free of charge, and your health insurance will cover any costs associated with getting the shot. - Q: Will I have a chance to the take the vaccine later if I decline the first opportunity? - A: We don't have all the details yet on how many doses will be available in the initial distribution.
 Due to limited doses of the vaccine, choosing not to take it when it is first available may mean you will have to wait many more months to have an opportunity to do so again.